To learn how we promote active ageing through our Active Choices Active People model of service, click here for more information.

 To view our Advocacy Policy, click here

-From 1 January 2016 the Aged Care Complaints Commissioner is responsible for the management of complaints about the care and services provided to people receiving Australian Government subsidised aged care.
+From 1 January 2019, the new Commission will assume the functions of the Aged Care Complaints Commissioner and the Australian Aged Care Quality Agency.
+The aged care quality and safety Commissioner is responsible for the management of complaints about the care and services provided to people receiving Australian Government subsidised aged care.

-The Aged Care Complaints Commissioner provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services funded by the Australian Government.
+The aged care quality and safety Commissioner provides a free service for anyone to raise their concerns about the quality of care or services being delivered to people receiving aged care services funded by the Australian Government.

 Your feedback is important to us so that we can learn what we are doing well and what areas we need to improve on.